 How often should you reseal Dijon Limestone tiles?

-Dijon limestone flooring will require resealing, but this can be dependent on the use and traffic a floor will see.
+Dijon limestone tiles will require resealing, but this can be dependent on the use and traffic a floor will see.
 We recommend resealing every 3-5 years for most indoor spaces such as kitchens, hallways and living areas.
 Bathrooms and shower areas will likely need resealing every 6-12 months as they can be subject to higher levels of humidity and moisture.

 A good way to test if your Dijon tiles might need resealing is to sprinkle a few drops of water on the surface.
 If the water beads, it means the sealant is still intact.
 If it absorbs into the stone, the sealant’s effectiveness has likely worn down and it is time to reseal the tiles.